YoavNir1999/image_to_pallete/README.md

-### A program to apply color schemes on one or multiple images from a color scheme file or extracted from another image.
+### A program to apply color schemes on one or multiple images from a color scheme file and for extracting colors from images.
 Built in rust.

 start by cloning the repo and make sure you have the rust lang build tools.